DeepCodeAI/cli/README.md

 Usage: deepcode [OPTIONS] COMMAND [ARGS]...

-  A tool, that detects bugs and quality issues in JavaScript, TypeScript, Python and Java..
+  A tool, that detects bugs and quality issues in JavaScript, TypeScript, Python, Java and C/C++.
 It uses a mighty engine based on AI from Deepcode.

 Options:
   -s, --service-url TEXT  Custom DeepCode service URL (default: